 Who Is at Risk?

 Anyone who uses K2 is at risk due to the unpredictableness of its effects.
-Certain groups such as young adults and teenagers may be at higher risk, as they may be drawn to synthetic marijuana due to its ease of accessibility and misleading reputation as a “safe” alternative to marijuana.
+It’s popular among teens and young adults due to low cost and easy access.
+Spice also has a misleading reputation as a “safe” alternative to marijuana.

 Signs and Symptoms of K2 Misuse